 Are those numbers convincing?
-We’re not suggesting you to completely remove commission plans to motivate salespeople.
+We’re not suggesting you completely remove commission plans to motivate salespeople.
 Those will still be there, but you should consider the following as parts of an effective incentive programme as well:

 Motivation - Something other than money

-In Maslow’s Hierachy of Needs, the Physiological and Safety requirement can obviously be fulfilled with money as a means.
+In Maslow’s Hierarchy of Needs, the Physiological and Safety requirements can obviously be fulfilled with money as a means.
 This leads to the misconception that money is the best “carrot” of all, and companies might make the mistake of designing sales incentive programmes with only monetary rewards, but in fact, if we look at the rest of Maslow’s Hierarchy, we see that salespeople are not just concerned with money.

-While a commission should be a fixed part in your incentive programme, you can come up with a wide range of other incentives to motivate your salespeople.
+While commission should be a fixed part of your incentive programme, you can come up with a wide range of other incentives to motivate your salespeople.
 Certain perks, such as free lunch or paid time off, further training courses on sales skills or any creative incentive idea, can be implemented with the aim of making salespeople think about their success on a personal level as well as among their peers and team as a whole.

 Taking advantage of the competitive spirit of salespeople, you can even consider organising contests to see who delivers the most demos or makes the most calls in a month.
 These kinds of contests (which challenge but don’t demand) will help promote healthy competitions within the team and motivate salespeople to reach higher goals.